 Graph Specification uses an entity-component design principle for nodes.
-This means that a node is a light-weight object whose main purpose is to own components.
+This means that a node is a lightweight object whose main purpose is to own components.
 A node is a composition of components.
 Every component is in exactly one node.
-In order to customize a node a developer does not derive from node as a base class, but instead composes objects out of components.
+In order to customize a node, you do not derive from node as a base class, but instead compose objects out of components.
 Components can be used to provide a rich set of functionality to a node and thus to an application.